How Tailoring Your Degree Puts You on Track for Top Criminal Justice Careers in Cybercrime, Analysis & Management

 By advancing into upper-management, policymaking, and executive-level agency positions, mid-career criminal justice professionals can help alleviate the pressures of these changes to expectations and strategy.

 Higher education is a proven pathway to upward mobility in criminal justice, on and off the beat.
-The median salary for first-line supervisors of police and detectives was $91,090 in 2019, per data shared via O*NET OnLine, which forecasts a 4–6% increase in jobs through 2028.
-Criminal justice and law enforcement postsecondary teachers saw median annual pay exceeding $62,000 in 2019, with a 7–10% increase in jobs through 2028.
+The median salary for first-line supervisors of police and detectives was $92,970 in 2020, per data shared via O*NET OnLine, which forecasts a 5–10% increase in jobs through 2030.
+Criminal justice and law enforcement postsecondary teachers saw median annual pay exceeding $63,560 in 2020, with a 10–15% increase in jobs through 2030—faster than average.

 “Having a graduate degree in criminal justice from BU gave me an edge in my promotion to the rank of captain,” says New York Police Department Captain Stephen McGonagle (MET’04).
 “It also enabled me to join the faculty in the criminal justice department at the State University of New York College at Buffalo as an adjunct professor.”